Ketchikan’s mayor, manager take free cruise to Los Angeles

 KETCHIKAN, Alaska (AP) — Ketchikan’s mayor and city manager accepted a free cruise to Los Angeles, which they said allowed them to continue talks with those in the private sector as Ketchikan looks to expands cruise ship berths.

 Mayor Bob Sivertsen and City Manager Karl Amylon were among officials from several West Coast port towns invited to take part in the inaugural U.S. voyage last weekend of the Norwegian Joy from Vancouver, British Columbia, to Los Angeles.
+The cruise was offered by Norwegian Cruise Line.

-The Juneau Borough Assembly nixed the same trip for its officials.
+The Juneau Borough Assembly nixed the same trip for its officials, and it also rejected a motion to have the borough pay for their cruise.

+The free trip for Ketchikan officials came after the city approved spending $100,000 to assist Juneau in its legal battle with the Cruise Lines International Association over the appropriate use of commercial passenger fees.
+The association represents more than 50 cruise lines worldwide, including Norwegian Cruise Lines.

-Amylon said he discussed the trip with the city council in an executive session, and told the Ketchikan Daily News council members thought it would be a good networking opportunity.
+Amylon said he discussed the trip with the city council in an executive session last February, and he told the Ketchikan Daily News that council members thought it would be a good networking opportunity.

 The city paid for their travel to Vancouver and home from Los Angeles.